 Teens At Risk

-According to the Office of Juvenile Justice and Delinquency Prevention (OJJDP) 2008 report, school is the most common setting for violent victimizations; 53% of the victimizations of teens ages 12–14 and 32% of victimizations of teens ages 15–17 occurred at, or in school.
-The NCVS data also showed that the riskiest period for youth ages 12–17 was after school (between 3 p.m. and 6 p.m.).
-In 2002, 10% of all persons murdered were teens under the age of 18 of which 36% were teen girls
+According to the Office of Juvenile Justice and Delinquency Prevention (OJJDP) 2008 report, schools were the most common setting for violent victimizations.
+Among teens ages 12–14, 53% of victimizations occurred at or in school, and for ages 15–17, the rate was 32%.
+Data from the National Crime Victimization Survey (NCVS) also indicated that the highest risk period for youth ages 12–17 was after school, between 3 p.m. and 6 p.m.

 Teen Challenge Columbus Girls Academy

-Our residential program is administered by qualified staff who work twenty four hours each day to promote and support the emotional well being of every student.
-We offer accredited classroom work where students are able to graduate with their high school diploma or have their credits transferred back to their school.
-The Teen Challenge Columbus Girls Academy has a balanced combination of academics, spirituality, athletics, therapy, social and life skills.
+Our residential program is staffed 24/7 by qualified individuals committed to the emotional well-being of every student.
+We offer accredited academics, allowing students to earn a high school diploma or transfer credits back to their home schools.
+Teen Challenge Columbus Girls Academy provides a well-rounded experience that integrates academics, spiritual life, physical activity, social development, and life skills—preparing girls for a successful and purpose-driven future.

-THE FOLLOWING IS TO HELP US BE FOUND IN SEARCH, IT DOES NOT REFLECT OUR PROGRAM OR LICENSING: Should you need help finding private therapeutic schools, boys teen challenge, private christian schools near megroup homes for troubled youth, or Christian boarding schools, please let us know.
+THE FOLLOWING IS TO HELP US BE FOUND IN SEARCH, IT DOES NOT REFLECT OUR PROGRAM OR LICENSING: Should you need help finding [exceed_links secondary] or [exceed_links secondary], please let us know.
 Parents looking for therapeutic boarding schools for troubled girls and military schools for girls typically have a troubled girl.
 Such therapeutic boarding schools for girls and girls homes provide help for troubled teens.
 Other girls-only therapeutic schools and Christian boarding schools for girls are places to send troubled youth.
 The difference between an all-girl military school and a troubled teen therapeutic school has to do with discipline and methods they use.
-Typical Christian boarding schools are not places to send troubled youth, since they have no therapy and little discipline for troubled girls — they usually will not enroll troubled teens and are not considered troubled teen schools, unlike therapeutic boarding schools, residential treatment centers for troubled girls, and Christian boarding schools just for troubled teen girls – a school for troubled girls.
+Typical boarding schools or military schools are not places to send troubled youth, since they have no therapy and little discipline for troubled girls — they usually will not enroll troubled teens and are not considered troubled teen schools, unlike therapeutic boarding schools, residential treatment centers for troubled girls, and Christian boarding schools just for troubled teen girls.

 Teens At Risk - Teen Challenge School for Girls